rakutentech/ios-miniapp/README.md

 It is written in Swift 5.0 and can be used in compatible Xcode versions.

-In order to run your MiniApp you will have to provide your MiniApp host application identifier and subsbscription key to the library
+In order to run your MiniApp you will have to provide your MiniApp host application identifier, Subsbscription key and your own Base URL for API requests to the library.

 # Documentation